Changing Trustees Of A Trust

 How To Remove A Trustee From A Trust

 The path to the removal of a trustee from a trust varies depending on the type of Trust.
 These paths are very different, depending on whether the trust instrument is revocable or irrevocable.
+Best path is to speak to an trust attorney who specialize in trust litigation.
+Removing a trustee, though doable, incurs a cost to a beneficiary.
+Many times, however, it is the only path.

 Removing A Trustee From A Revocable Trust